 What do we do with the information we collect?

 We may use your Personal Data for a number of purposes including:

-- provide you with information about our services that we offer via promotional communications; and
+- providing you with information about our services that we offer via general communications; and

 - keep you up to date with features on the Website,

 however, you can opt-out of any of these data uses at any time by contacting email@example.com

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.